brettinternet/slides/content/homelab/_index.md

 {{% note %}} The screenshot here shows you the manifest you'd need to self-host our Livebook app here.

-It does everything you'd need and lets you avoid port forwarding anything:
+No port forwarding, HTTPS

+_This is simple, secure and pretty damn quick!_

 There's a reverse proxy, cloudflare tunnel (only traffic from cloudflare), automatic DNS record updates, and then our app with a directory on my laptop mounted as a volume.

-This is simple, secure and pretty damn quick!!

 1. Review docker-compose
 1. Review repo devops